OpenTermsArchive/contrib-versions/Bbc/Privacy Policy.md

 **d. to personalise services and give you things more tailored to your tastes**

-Personalisation is turned on in your account settings.
+Your BBC account lets you personalise your BBC online experience.
+To do that, “Allow Personalisation” is set to on when you create an account.
+If you’re under 13 and create an account your personalisation is set to off.
+Information about how you use our online services is then connected with other information you give us to personalise your experience.

-If you don't want to receive personalised services you can turn this option off.
+If you don’t want us to do this, you can always turn personalisation off in your account settings.
+If you’re under 13 you don’t need to do anything.

-Even if you have personalisation turned off, we still collect information about how you use the BBC, but it will be anonymous.
-For example, we'd be able to see that someone looked at a particular story on BBC News but we wouldn't be able to tell that it was you.

 **e. to show you relevant advertising on another company's site**

 **f. to help us understand what kind of services you might use**

-And sometimes how you might share things with other people.
+And sometimes how you might share things with other people

 **g. to recommend things we think might interest you**